gaepdit/iaip/iaip-website/www/changelog/index.md

 [2014](changelog-2014.html) |
 [2013](changelog-2013.html)

+## Version 6.6.5 <span>(2023-04-26)</span>

+* Removed unused (reserved) SIP rules from the permit application form.
+* Updated the template for Public Notices.
+* Added feature to track co-located facilities in the Facility Summary.
+* Fixed some bugs when entering new permit applications.

 ## Version 6.6.4 <span>(2023-02-21)</span>

 Fixed a few crashing bugs in SBEAP case work, pond & gas emission tests, and the EIS tools.